-Appraising is an always changing profession.
-Every year, it seems, appraisers are asked to provide more information or have steps added to their process.
-All to ensure their client gets the best information possible.
-To keep up with the constantly changing requirements, MARC ANTHONY GIZZI APPRAISAL & CONSULTING is always testing additional tools and tweaking processes in order to increase efficiency so we can do more work for our clients.
-At MARC ANTHONY GIZZI APPRAISAL & CONSULTING we know that time is important to everybody, so we've listed a handful of things you can do to speed up the process on any appraisals ordered from MARC ANTHONY GIZZI APPRAISAL & CONSULTING.
+Appraising is a constantly changing profession.
+Commonly, it seems, appraisers are asked to present additional information or have steps added to their appraisal process.
+All to ensure their client gets the best data to be had.
+In order to stay current with the always changing requirements, MARC ANTHONY GIZZI APPRAISAL & CONSULTING is constantly testing additional tools and improving processes to increase efficiency so we can do more work for our clients.
+At MARC ANTHONY GIZZI APPRAISAL & CONSULTING we know that time is important to everybody, so below are a couple of items you can do to lower turn times on any appraisals you order from MARC ANTHONY GIZZI APPRAISAL & CONSULTING.

-- By ordering online, you receive automatic e-mail notifications that the request was received, and fast, secure .PDF format report delivery.
+- With online ordering, you automatically get e-mail acknowledgements that the assignment was received, and fast, secure .PDF format report delivery.
 Ordering online is the single biggest time saver available to both of us!
-We don't have to retype information from a fax, and nor will you wonder whether we got the request.
+No longer do we have to manually enter information from a fax, and you don't have to wonder whether we got the request.

-- Having just one number incorrect on the street address can really unnecessarily delay an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name are good data to include with your assignment.
-We even welcome lists of recent sales from the area — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.
+- Being just one number off on the street address can really add unnecessary time to an appraisal assignment.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name are great data to include with the request.
+Even a list of recent sales from the area is welcome — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours might differ from yours.

-If you have any questions about your property or an assignment we're working on for you, feel free to call us at
+You're always free to contact us if you have any questions about your property or an assignment we're working on for you.

-- It's relatively easy to appraise a cookie-cutter house.
-Most of an appraiser's time is spent analyzing how differing elements add to or detract from what otherwise would be a property's market value.
-At the time you order your report, be sure to let us know if there are unique characteristics of the home or surrounding area -- for example, it's had a recent addition put on, it's subject to zoning restrictions, it's prone to flooding.
-While these are things that we'll find out on our own, knowing them as soon as possible will likely make your report arrive quicker.
+- It's relatively easy to appraise a cookie-cutter home.
+Most of an appraiser's time is spent analyzing how unique elements add to or detract from what otherwise would be a property's market value.
+Let us know up front when you order your report if there are unique elements of the home or surrounding area -- for example, it's had a recent addition put on, it's subject to zoning restrictions, it's predisposed to flooding.
+While these are things that we'd find out on our own, knowing them sooner will likely make your report arrive more quickly.

-Coming directly from you -- a person they are working with on their loan -- some knowledge about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can shorten the appraisal inspection time.
-I encourage you to point your clients to this website, where we have multiple pages of helpful information for homeowners and others describing the appraisal process.
-Advise them to call us if they want to meet our staff and learn more about our services.
-Remind them it benefits them to set the appointment soon!
+Hearing it directly from you -- a person they are working with on their loan -- a little info about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and can go a long way toward trimming the time it takes to inspect a home.
+Our website has multiple pages of useful information about the appraisal process for homeowners.
+I encourage you to share it with your customers.
+Encourage them to call us if they want to become familiar with the staff and our services.
+Remind them it's to their benefit to set the appointment soon!

-- Why not our website as a resource to keep tabs on your report's status?
+- Use our website to keep tabs on your report's status.

-- Phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
-As each important milestone in an assignment is completed, that information is available to you online.
-It's never been easier to track your report's status.
+- No more phone and fax tag.
+Up-to-the-minute status updates are available online, anytime, 24/7.
+As we complete each important milestone in an assignment, that information can be viewed instantly online.
+It's never been easier to track the status of your report.